 Percentage of children who have experienced tooth decay, Oregon, 2002-2012

 Notes: Data obtained by the SMILE survey cannot be broken down by individual counties

-Children in Clackamas, Multnomah, and Washington counties experience lower levels of tooth decay than do children in other parts of the state (54% versus 70% in 2007).
 Children in Clark County experience lower levels of rampant and untreated tooth decay than do children in Washington State as a whole, but there is no significant difference between Clark County and Washington State in decay experience (2010).
-None of the four counties have met the Healthy People 2010 goal of no more than 42% of third graders experiencing tooth decay.

 Childhood tooth decay is a community-wide issue that cannot be addressed by public health agencies alone.
 Strategies to address this issue can be implemented in schools and community settings.
 Through the evaluation of existing programs and the identification of populations with increased need, different sectors can gain a better understanding of what is and is not working and develop policies to drive change.
 Programs with proven success rates, including community water fluoridation and school-based dental sealants programs, can decrease the incidence of tooth decay.